Graphic Designer Interview Questions

 Question: What are the essential characteristics of a good graphics designer?

-Explanation: By asking this type of question, the interviewer is interested in your priorities as a graphic designer in the qualities you think are essential to have.
+Explanation: By asking this type of question, the interviewer is interested in your priorities about the qualities you think are essential as a graphic designer.
 You can prepare for questions like this by conducting pre-interview research to determine the type of design work the organization performs and some of the projects they have produced.
 Your answer should align with the organization's style and the type of work they do.

 Example: “One of my favorite projects for which I created some unique designs was for a company that makes kitchen appliances.
 The company’s designs were very sleek and modern and aligned well with my personal preferences.
 I was able to create images that highlighted the product’s unique features as well as their innovative design.
 I also incorporated the company’s logos into my designs and used similar fonts, colors, and design elements.”